StemVibrations/STEM/docs/tutorials.rst

     model.add_boundary_condition_by_geometry_ids(2, [1], no_displacement_parameters, "base_fixed")
     model.add_boundary_condition_by_geometry_ids(2, [4, 10], roller_displacement_parameters, "sides_roller")
     model.add_boundary_condition_by_geometry_ids(2, [2, 5, 6, 7, 11, 12, 15, 16, 17], absorbing_boundaries_parameters, "abs")

 After which the mesh size can be set.
-The element size for the mesh can be defined as a single value, the mesh will be generated when the Stem class is initialised.
+The mesh will be generated when the Stem class is initialised.

 .. code-block:: python